gbablani/moodle-block_azuread/README.md

 moodle-block_azuread
 ====================

-Provides UX block for signing into Azure Active Directory and Office 365
+Provides UX block for signing into Azure Active Directory and Office 365.
+Works in conjunction with moodle-auth_azuread